How much can you borrow?

 Many of our customers are Australian citizens or dual citizens living in the US who want to invest in the Australian property market.

-We will choose the right lender the first time around so you can avoid the headache of getting knocked back and having an unnecessary credit enquiry listed on your credit file.
-This can potentially prevent you building an investment portfolio with Australian real estate in the future.
+This can potentially prevent you from building an investment portfolio with Australian real estate in the future.

 Please call 1300 889 743 (+61 2 9194 1700 from outside of Australia) or complete our free assessment form to speak with one of our experienced mortgage brokers.